• Skip to primary navigation

 Brush with buttermilk.

-Place them right next to each other on parchment paper and cover with plastic wrap.
-Put them in the freezer for 10 minutes while your oven preheats, then brush the tops with some buttermilk and bake.
+Place them right next to each other on a parchment paper lined baking sheet and cover with plastic wrap.
+Put them in the freezer for 10 minutes while your oven preheats, then brush the tops with some buttermilk and bake until golden brown.

 Square biscuits in a bowl next to a tray of biscuits.